demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_kill_process_README.md

-Initiates a new endpoint script execution kill process and retrieves the results.
+Deprecated.
+Use `xdr-kill-process-script-execute` command instead.Initiates a new endpoint script execution kill process and retrieves the results.

 ## Dependencies